cfe-lab/MiCall/CONTRIBUTING.md

         rvm @global do gem uninstall -ax rubygems-bundler executable-hooks bundler-unload

     [rvm-bug]: https://github.com/wayneeseguin/rvm/issues/2325
-32. Build the alignment library.
+4. Build the alignment library.

         cd ~/git/MiseqPipeline
         ./build_alignment.sh

-33. From the Help menu in Eclipse, choose Eclipse Marketplace…
+5. From the Help menu in Eclipse, choose Eclipse Marketplace…
-34. Search for Ruby, and install Ruby (DLTK).
+6. Search for Ruby, and install Ruby (DLTK).
-35. From the Window menu, select Preferences.
+7. From the Window menu, select Preferences.
 Navigate down to Ruby: Interpreters.
-36. Click Add... and browse for the Interpreter executable.
+8. Click Add... and browse for the Interpreter executable.
 Look under your `.rvm` folder for a path like this:

         ~/.rvm/rubies/ruby-1.8.6-p420/bin/ruby

-37. For Interpreter arguments, type `-rubygems`.
+9. For Interpreter arguments, type `-rubygems`.

+R
+-
-38. Install R. The last two commands are run in the R console, and you should check the [StatET installation page][statet] to see exactly which version of the rj package is compatible with the version of StatET you are going to install.
+1. Install R. The last two commands are run in the R console, and you should check the [StatET installation page][statet] to see exactly which version of the rj package is compatible with the version of StatET you are going to install.